 Analysis of recovery status in VAERS reports.
 The majority of adverse events resolve, but understanding what "not recovered" means requires important context.

-VAERS tracks whether people recover from reported adverse events, but this data comes with important caveats.
-Of 2,508,101 reports with recovery status information:
+VAERS tracks whether people recover from reported adverse events, but this data comes with important caveats that are essential for correct interpretation.
+The recovery field is one of the most frequently misrepresented aspects of VAERS data.

 However, "not recovered" doesn't necessarily mean permanent injury.
 It often means the condition was ongoing at the time the report was filed, which could be days, weeks, or months after vaccination.